Privacy Notice – Communications and Fundraising

 - the transfer is necessary for important reasons of public interest

 7. How long we keep your data

-Blackfriars Hall considers its relationship with alumni, donors and supporters to be life-long and we will retain much of your data indefinitely unless you request otherwise.
+Blackfriars Hall considers its relationship with alumni, donors and supporters to be life-long and we will retain much of your data for the duration of this relationship unless you request otherwise.
 When determining how long we should retain your personal data we take into consideration our legal obligations and tax or accounting rules.
 If you have pledged a legacy gift, it will be necessary to retain your data until your gift is received, so that we can identify the gift against that pledge.
 When we no longer need to retain personal information, we ensure it is securely disposed of.
 We may keep anonymised statistical data indefinitely, but you cannot be identified from such data.